 1. You’ve just started on the medication

+Everyone responds differently to weight loss medications.
+While some people lose weight quickly, others may require a few weeks to notice changes.
 In an Ozempic trial, which lasted 1 year and 4 months, some people took longer to lose weight, but most people began losing weight within the first four weeks.
-In another study, people taking 1.0 mg of semaglutide lost 13 pounds on average in 56 weeks.
+In another study, people taking 1.0 mg of semaglutide lost an average of 13 pounds in 56 weeks.
+As with any new treatment plan, starting semaglutide requires patience.

 2. Your dosage may be too low

+Healthcare providers begin semaglutide at a low dosage of 0.25 mg once a week for the first 4 weeks to minimize side effects.
+After 4 weeks, you will increase the dosage to 0.5 mg per week for 4 weeks.
 Your doctor may increase your dosage every four weeks until you reach the maximum maintenance dosage of 2.4 mg for Wegovy and 1 mg for Ozempic, depending on how your body responds to semaglutide.
-The whole process of scaling up might take up to three months.
+The entire scaling-up process may take up to three months.
+Studies have shown that with a low dose of semaglutide, approximately 25% of individuals may experience weight gain, whereas those on higher doses of semaglutide tend to achieve greater weight loss.

 3. You’re skipping doses

+If you skip a weekly Ozempic or Wegovy injection, it may slow down your weight loss progress.
+And predicting how your body will react if you take your prescription inconsistently can be challenging.
 To ensure you don’t forget, try to take your dose on the same day each week.
 Consistency in medication administration, eating habits, and exercise are essential for the best weight loss results.

 4. You’ve not changed your diet

-While semaglutide can help promote weight loss, it works most effectively with a healthy lifestyle.
-Maintaining a balanced and calorie-conscious diet is crucial for weight loss.
+While semaglutide can help promote weight loss, it is most effective when combined with a healthy lifestyle.
+Maintaining a balanced and calorie-conscious diet is essential for achieving and maintaining a healthy weight.
 Medications alone may not compensate for an unhealthy diet.
+Even in clinical trials, semaglutide was found to be effective in weight loss when combined with lifestyle changes.

+Participants in this trial were encouraged to implement these healthy diet changes.
+Weight loss depends on burning more calories than you consume.
+If you’re not losing weight, it’s possible that your caloric intake still exceeds your energy expenditure.
 Besides your calorie intake, various dietary practices may hinder your efforts to lose weight.
 For instance, red meat, refined carbohydrates, starches, and beverages with added sugar are all linked to weight gain.
 Drinking alcohol can also hamper your weight loss attempts.

 5. You’re not physically active